akeneo/pim-docs/cloud_edition/flexibility_mode/index.rst

 Flexibility
 ================

-**Flexibility** mode is a Platform as a Service (PaaS) which allows developers to deploy Akeneo PIM and custom code on an infrastructure managed by Akeneo.
+**Flexibility** mode is a Platform as a Service (PaaS) which allows developers to customize and build upon Akeneo PIM Enterprise Edition on an infrastructure managed by Akeneo.

 Types of environments
 ---------------------